 The Department of Family Services (DFS) promotes the well-being of the County’s diverse community by protecting and improving the lives of children, adults and families through supportive services, education and advocacy.

 DFS programs and services are provided in regional offices and community sites throughout the County.
-There are five main divisions:
+There are four main divisions:

 - Self-Sufficiency (Financial and Medical Assistance and Employment and Training)

 - As well as Healthy Minds Fairfax which includes the Comprehensive Services Act (CSA) and Behavioral Health Collaborative for Youth.

 The services provided by DFS provide the framework for a strong and resilient Fairfax County: safe communities, a thriving economy, excellent schools, and opportunities for everyone to feel connected and engaged.
 DFS focuses on: